The Vivienne and Samuel Cohen Charitable Trust

 What They Don't Fund

-The trust's charitable objects are limited to:
+The trust's charitable objects are broad but focus on:

-• General charitable purposes as interpreted by trustees
+• General charitable purposes in the UK

 Helpful Hinchilla

-Ready to write a winning application for The Vivienne And Samuel Cohen Charitable Trust?
+Ready to write a winning application for The Vivienne and Samuel Cohen Charitable Trust?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership